Benjamin Hall, 1st Baron Llanover: President of the Board of Health

 While it was to take him a few more years to bring legislation that would reform the government of London, following the 1855 epidemic Benjamin Hall introduced and succeeded in having passed into law further and comprehensive amendments to the Public Health Act.
 These allowed for decentralisation of responsibility for sanitary services and infrastructure through the establishment of local sanitary boards.
 The amendments also provided for the employment of officials to ensure the implementation of the measures set out in the Act and permitted the government to intervene in sanitary matters in situations where a local board did not exist or was ineffective.
 Notably it also introduced regulations governing the construction of houses in order to ensure that they were properly ventilated, insulated, drained and provided with appropriately located sanitary facilities.

 He also introduced a bill, which on 14 August 1855, a few weeks after his departure as Minister of Health, was signed into law as the new Nuisances Removal Act for England 1855 (18 & 19 Vict. c.
 121).
 This legislation combined and improved two previous acts, the Nuisances Removal and Diseases Prevention Act 1848 (11 & 12 Vict. c.
 123) and the Nuisances Removal and Diseases Prevention Amendment Act 1849 (12 & 13 Vict. c.
 111), providing local authorities in England with powers to ensure the fitness for consumption of food produce through measures which required that premises used for processing, storage and sale were suitable and ensured that the produce remained hygienic.
 It also controlled the discharge of effluents from such premises and provided for the appointment of committees and inspectors to enforce its provisions.

 Member of the Privy Council

-On 14 November 1854 he was sworn in as a member of the Queens' Privy Council at Windsor Castle.
+On 14 November 1854 he was sworn in as a member of the Privy Council at Windsor Castle.
 This was by virtue of his presidency of the Board of Health, but with appointments being for life, he would have continued to serve in this capacity until his death in 1867.